Claude Code and OpenCode: A Crash Course

 private/HR exclusion rule

-Why.
-A long, cluttered conversation makes the model worse, not better.
+Why this matters: A long, cluttered conversation makes AI worse, not better.
 It also costs more.
-You clear out what is no longer relevant, especially private content, which should not sit in memory longer than it needs to.
+Clear out what you no longer need, especially private content that should not stay in memory.

 This is the one place in the chapter where you paste a config block yourself instead of letting the model write it.
 There are two reasons, both learned the hard way.